 Cascara—the dried skin of coffee cherries—is typically discarded during the coffee production process, but as baristas and roasters recognize its tart, tea-like flavor, they’re finding creative ways of working it into drinks, like this Cascara Dark & Stormy.
 Even though it’s not commonly found in retail shops for purchasing, a growing number of coffee roasters are making it available online.
-While you’re waiting for your shipment, be sure to read more about cascara in the January/February 2016 issue.
+While you’re waiting for your shipment, be sure to read more about cascara in the November/December 2018 issue.

 44 North Coffee